33KU/UUU/README.md

 - The PSNR results will be saved to here: ```./results/psnr_val_results``` (including PSNR for each valiaded epoch and the summary)
 - The SSIM results will be saved to here: ```./results/ssim_val_results``` (including SSIM for each valiaded epoch and the summary)
 - The NIMA results will be saved to here: ```./results/nima_val_results``` (including NIMA for each valiaded epoch and the summary)
-- The training logs will be saved to here: ```./results/UEGAN-FiveK/logs```
+- The training logs will be saved to here: ```./results/BNCAGAN-FiveK/logs```
-- The models will be saved to here: ```./results/UEGAN-FiveK/models```
+- The models will be saved to here: ```./results/BNCAGAN-FiveK/models```
-- The intermediate results will be saved to here: ```./results/UEGAN-FiveK/samples```
+- The intermediate results will be saved to here: ```./results/BNCAGAN-FiveK/samples```
-- The validation results will be saved to here: ```./results/UEGAN-FiveK/validation```
+- The validation results will be saved to here: ```./results/BNCAGAN-FiveK/validation```
-- The test results will be saved to here: ```./results/UEGAN-FiveK/test```
+- The test results will be saved to here: ```./results/BNCAGAN-FiveK/test```

-To view training results and loss plots, run ```tensorboard --logdir=results/UEGAN-FiveK/logs```, and click the URL accordingly (For example, http://nzk-ub:6007/).

 The summary of PSNR test results will be save to ```./results/psnr_val_results/PSNR_total_results_epoch_avgpsnr.csv```.
 Find the best epoch in the last line of ```PSNR_total_results_epoch_avgpsnr.csv```.

-To test UEGAN on FiveK, run the test script below.
+To test BNCAGAN on FiveK, run the test script below.
 ```
-python main.py --mode test --version UEGAN-FiveK --pretrained_model xx (best epoch, e.g., 88) \
+python main.py --mode test --version BNCAGAN-FiveK --pretrained_model xx (best epoch, e.g., 100) \
 --is_test_nima True --is_test_psnr_ssim True

 ```

 ## Citation

-If this code/UEGAN is useful for your research, please cite our paper:
+If this code/BNCAGAN is useful for your research, please cite our paper:

 ```
 @article{ni2020towards,